Statistics of Child Sexual Abuse

 Important Links & Resources

-Impact of the Kids Have Rights Program
+the Kids Have Rights Program

 The Kids Have Rights program is a program that educates and empowers students, school staff, parents, and caregivers to recognize, prevent, and stop child sexual abuse.